 Literature is art.
 Maybe a particular book has a purpose (exploring the ultimate ambiguity or simplicity of this life, shedding light on social issues, entertaining, uncovering the absurd, etc.).
 Maybe it is an end in itself.

-Law school exam writing is functional.
-It is also not art.
+Law school exam writing is a narrow type of legal writing.
+It is functional.
+It is not art.

 Law school writing has a different purpose from general writing or even professional legal writing by lawyers.